 Requirements for Membership

-New members are required to fill out a short application form, which is evaluated by the leadership team.
+Active Minds welcomes all members of the W&L community to be a part of the organization.
 Members are required to attend as many meetings as possible, participate in events such as tabling in commons, and attend the annual Active Minds panels.

 Benefit to Washington and Lee University and the Surrounding Community